spazznolo/spazznolo.github.io/_posts/2022-09-24-court-detection-3.md

 ---
 <h2>LIVEBLOG 009: Court Detection [Part 3]</h2>
 <p>
 Tracked the last of the 12 games this morning.
 Realized I hadn't thought of a proper pipeline from tracking to training, and paid for it in time and monotony, but it's finished.
-Next is to take random samples of the frames labelled as gameplay and plotting the first iteration of the Hough line method which I'll outline again below.
+Next is to take random samples of the frames labelled as gameplay and plot the first iteration of the Hough line method which I'll outline again below.
 </p>
 <p>
 The most challenging part of the court detection strategy so far has been data wrangling.
 Python isn't my first language and the OpenCV objects-to-pandas pipeline is a little... weird.
 Anyways, that's to say that the strategy is exceedingly simple and the first version should be finished by the end of this weekend.
 It'll definitely need refinement, but I have ideas on how to improve it, so it isn't a worry.